toluwajosh/CarND-MPC-Project/README.md

 ## 1.0 Implementation
 ### 1.1 The model:
-In other to drive the car around we need to know the state of the car, the actions we need to perform and lastly the outcome of our actions.
+In order to drive the car around we need to know the state of the car, the actions we need to perform and lastly the outcome of our actions.
 In addition we also have a reference trajectory which we desire to follow.
 MPC uses the state of the car and the errors between the desired and the reference trajectory to predict an optimal trajectory by simulating different actuator inputs and then selecting a resulting trajectory with the minimum cost.

 Our state variables are:
 * `x` and `y` the position of the car,
 * `psi` the orientation of the car, and
 * `v` the velocity of the car.

 Our actuations are
 * `delta` the steering angle, and
 * `a` the acceleration.

 The following are the steps followed in implementing the MPC:

-1. First, a third degree polynomial is fitted to waypoints recieved from the simulator and the cross track error (`cte`) is obtained by evaluating the polynomial at current `x` position, and the orientation error `epsi`.(See: [main.cpp](https://github.com/toluwajosh/CarND-MPC-Project/blob/debug_and_finish/src/main.cpp));
+1. First, a third degree polynomial is fitted to waypoints recieved from the simulator and the cross track error (`cte`) is obtained by evaluating the polynomial at current `x` position.
+The orientation error `epsi` is obtained by evaluating derivative of the curve at the same postion.(See: [main.cpp](https://github.com/toluwajosh/CarND-MPC-Project/blob/debug_and_finish/src/main.cpp));
 ```cpp
           // change reference position into car's coordinate
           for (unsigned int i = 0; i < ptsx.size(); ++i)